Used properly, home COVID-19 test kits can detect infection early and prevent the spread to others.

 Free home tests

 Free COVID-19 test kits are available by mail from covidtests.gov (limited number per household).
 How to order

 Free tests can also be picked up at any county health department during normal hours.
-A family can get 8 tests (4 packages of antigen rapid self-tests) per month with a doctor's note or other documentation.
+A family can get 8 tests (4 packages of antigen rapid self-tests) per month without a doctor's note or other documentation.
 No appointment is needed.

 When to Use a Home Test

 - If you have symptoms of COVID-19: Use a home test as soon as you feel ill.

 - If you were in close contact with someone who has COVID-19: Test at least 5 days after your last exposure.
 If your result is negative, consider testing again in 1-2 days.

 - If you are going to an indoor event or gathering, test right before you go, especially if you will be in a county with a high COVID-19 Community Level.
 This is important if you will be around people at increased risk (such as those 65 and over), or people who are not vaccinated.

 - See our guidance below for complete instructions.

 Report a new positive home test result for yourself or someone in your household to the Mississippi State Department of Health.
 This helps improve our ongoing monitoring of COVID-19 activity in the community.
 Our online form is quick and simple to use.